the-PrafulDesai/the-PrafulDesai/README.md

 - 💬 Ask me about **HTML, CSS, JAVASCRIPT, FIGMA, OpenCV**

 - 📫 How to reach me **the.prafuldesai@gmail.com**

+- ⚡ Fun fact: I can have heated arguments with myself about the best font and code syntax, but ultimately find the perfect balance between "Helvetica Neue" and "if-else" statements.

 <h3 align="left">Connect with me:</h3>
 <p align="left">